Octet rule: Explanation in quantum theory

 The quantum theory of the atom explains the eight electrons as a closed shell with an s2p6 electron configuration.
 A closed-shell configuration is one in which low-lying energy levels are full and higher energy levels are empty.
-For example, the neon atom ground state has a full n = 2 shell (2s2 2p6) and an empty n = 3 shell.
+For example, the neon atom ground state has a full n = 2 shell (2s22p6) and an empty n = 3 shell.
 According to the octet rule, the atoms immediately before and after neon in the periodic table (i.e. C, N, O, F, Na, Mg and Al), tend to attain a similar configuration by gaining, losing, or sharing electrons.

-The argon atom has an analogous 3s2 3p6 configuration.
-There is also an empty 3d level, but it is at considerably higher energy than 3s and 3p (unlike in the hydrogen atom), so that 3s2 3p6 is still considered a closed shell for chemical purposes.
+The argon atom has an analogous 3s23p6 configuration.
+There is also an empty 3d level, but it is at considerably higher energy than 3s and 3p (unlike in the hydrogen atom), so that 3s23p6 is still considered a closed shell for chemical purposes.
 The atoms immediately before and after argon tend to attain this configuration in compounds.
 There are, however, some hypervalent molecules in which the 3d level may play a part in the bonding, although this is controversial (see below).

 For helium there is no 1p level according to the quantum theory, so that 1s2 is a closed shell with no p electrons.
 The atoms before and after helium (H and Li) follow a duet rule and tend to have the same 1s2 configuration as helium.

 Exceptions

+Many reactive intermediates do not obey the octet rule.
+Most are unstable, although some can be isolated.